Photos by Flaticon

 No one has a monopoly over Judaism.

-Israel is a Jewish state, and it should be.
+Israel is the Jewish nation-state, and it should be.
 But religious orthodox monopolies, such as the Chief Rabbinate, are not contributing to Israel's Jewish character - 76% of liberal Israelis believe that.

 We were all made in his image.
 No one deserves to be excluded.